german/redis_orm/README.md

 ## Options for #find/#all

-To extract all or part of the associated records you could use 3 options for now (#find is an alias for #all in has_many proxy):
+To extract all or part of the associated records you could use 4 options for now:

 * :limit